uhasker/getting-things-done-in-next-js/src/chapter4/01-hypertext-markup-language.md

 ### A Minimal HTML File

-Create a project directory (_easy-opus_ for example).
+Create a project directory.
-From here on, all work will be done within the _easy-opus_ directory.
+From here on, all work will be done within that directory.

 Now, let's create a webpage using **HTML**, a markup language designed for defining documents to be displayed in a browser.
 We briefly touched on HTML in the first section of the JavaScript chapter, but now we will dive deeper.